google/dart_cli_pkg/doc/homebrew.md

-This tasks updates an existing Homebrew formula to point to the latest source archive for this package.
+This task updates an existing Homebrew formula to point to the latest source archive for this package.
 It's enabled by calling [`pkg.addHomebrewTasks()`][].

 [`pkg.addHomebrewTasks()`]: https://pub.dev/documentation/dart_cli_pkg/latest/cli_pkg/addHomebrewTasks.html

-The Homebrew tasks treats the package's Homebrew repository as the source of truth for all configuration and metadata.
+The Homebrew task treats the package's Homebrew repository as the source of truth for all configuration and metadata.
 This means that it's the user's responsibility to set up a reasonable installation formula ([Dart Sass's formula][] is a good starting point).
 All this task does is update the formula's